jindal013/jaxformer-website-v2/_pages/index.md

 ## Introduction

-Modern transformers are at the heart of today’s deep learning systems, but taking them from a single-GPU prototype to a multi-node cluster is not straightforward.
+Modern transformers are at the heart of today's deep learning systems, but taking them from a single-GPU prototype to a multi-node cluster is not straightforward.
 Scaling efficiently requires understanding how data moves through the hardware, how models can be split across devices, and how training infrastructure ties everything together.

 This guide is a practical, code-first walkthrough of scaling modern transformers in JAX.
 Our goal is to bridge the gap between high-level scaling theory and hands-on implementation.
 By the end, you should feel comfortable building a SOTA transformer model that runs on TPUs/GPUs, sharding it across devices, and training it at scale with techniques used in SOTA systems.